AnujS394/object-detection/README.md

-# 👁️ Real-Time Face Detection with YOLO and OpenCV
+# 👁️ Real-Time Obeject Detection with YOLO and OpenCV

 This project demonstrates real-time face detection using a custom-trained **YOLO** model and a webcam, implemented in **Python** with **OpenCV**.